f4exb/sdrangel/plugins/channelrx/noisefigure/readme.md

 <h3>6: FFTs to average</h3>

-Determines the number of FFTs that are used to measure the average power.
-The more values that are used in the average, the more accurate the result will be, at the expense of increase test time.
+Determines the number of FFTs that are used to measure the average noise power.
+Using more FFTs can improve accuracy, at the expense of increased measurement time.

 <h3>7: Frequency range</h3>